 Forced or attempted oral, anal, or vaginal penetration by using a sexual organ or an object simulating a sexual organ, or the anal or vaginal penetration of another by any body part or object.

-Unwanted verbal or physical behavior with sexual connotations by an adult or student that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual’s school performance or participation.
+Unwanted verbal or physical behavior with sexual connotations by an adult or student that is severe and pervasive enough to create an intimidating, hostile, or offensive educational environment which causes discomfort or humiliation and unreasonably interferes with the individual’s school performance or participation.

 Pasco County schools is highly committed to the health and safety of its students.
 To support our students at all levels, the district utilizes Safer, Smarter Schools curriculum in grades K-12 to develop an understanding of sexual harassment issues at an age-appropriate level.
 For an overview of the K-12 program CLICK HERE.
 For more specific information each level, the links are provided below.